msraig/mp_gan/Readme.md

 ### Play with pre-trained models
 We provide pre-trained model of our 3D shape generator on chair (32^3) and bird (64^3).
 They are trained with only 2D silouette image collections.
-You can download the pretrained model here: XXX
+You can download the pretrained model here: https://drive.google.com/open?id=1cIAl-CJMWoClc5JP95CSwI1uc5Zo0DS6

 To generate some voxel 3D shapes from pre-trained models, please run: